Lovely Head

 "Lovely Head" is used as the background music in most scenes of BBC animated television series Monkey Dust that contain the character Clive Pringle.

 Background and writing

 Goldfrapp began work on "Lovely Head" in September 1999 in a rented bungalow in the Wiltshire countryside.
 Alison Goldfrapp contributed the song's lyrics, and William Gregory and Goldfrapp composed the music together.
 The duo recorded the song outside their bungalow, drawing inspiration from nature.
 The song was originally titled "Your Lovely Head".
-"Lovely Head" features high lonesome whistling and cold vocals set to harpsichord and strings.
+"Lovely Head" features lonesome and eerie whistling of the melody of the Beatles's Strawberry Fields Forever, and cold vocals set to harpsichord and strings.

 What is often mistaken for a theremin synth in the song is, in fact, Alison's vocals manipulated through a Korg MS-20 synthesiser.
 It was inspired by Welsh singer Shirley Bassey and Italian film director Sergio Leone.

 In August 2009, American music website Pitchfork listed "Lovely Head" in their Top 500 tracks of the 2000s at number 493.